-According to the CSDM, the Business Application class is part of the “Design” domain and used mainly for Application Portfolio Management and Enterprise Architecture purposes.
+According to the CSDM, the Business Application class is part of the Design domain and is used mainly for Application Portfolio Management and Enterprise Architecture purposes.
 In most cases, the data in the Business Application class is manually maintained.
 Relationships to service portfolio should be done on the Application Service level, according to the CSDM.

 Let’s draw another blueprint that defines the links between discovered application data and manually maintained Business Application and Service CIs.

 In the following example, we connect the discovered application to manually maintained data.
 Starting from the Application Service class, we want to ensure it is connected to discovered Application records.
 More importantly, we ensure that all Application Services, also manually created ones, are related to Business Applications and Business Services.

 But what should we do with the rest of the discovered data?
 Or what is important for all CIs?